naja628/qwerasdf/work/manual.md

 To change the center, use `R: recenter`.
 The center is set **immediately** to the point under your cursor.

 To apply transformations:
-* Choose the type of transformation from the menu with the keyboard.
+* choose the type of transformation from the menu with the keyboard.
 This will **immediately** grab the point under the cursor.
-* Move your the point you grabbed to its desired position.
+* move your the point you grabbed to its desired position.
 What this means exactly depends on the type of transformation.
 * either:
 	* left-click to apply the transformation to the current selections.
 (The shapes will change)
 	* right-click to create a transformed copy.
 The created shapes become the selection for the next transformation.
-* repeat as many times
+* repeat as many times as needed
 * Use `W: done` to exit the visual transformation tool.
 * **Note**: You can use `Q: cancel change`, to cancel the pending change and select another type of transformation.